Freelance Business Expenses: 39+ Things You Can Claim

 The idea of claiming expenses as a freelancer might be new to many beginners.
-But it’s an important concept to get your head around, as there are lots of things you’re able to claim!
+But it’s an important concept to get your head around, as there are lots of things you’re able to claim.
+In other words: ways you can (legally) save some money when it comes to paying your taxes.

-In this guide, I’ll cover everything you can and can’t claim as a business expense when you’re a freelancer, and I’ll also talk about how you go about claiming those expenses.
+In this guide, I’ll cover everything you can and can’t claim as a business expense when you’re a freelancer.
+I’ll also talk about how you actually go about claiming those expenses.

 What Counts As A Business Expense For Freelancers?